 How about Living Off Grid in the USA – Is It Legal?

-The stipulations that were mentioned in this pot can apply to the United States as well.
+The stipulations that were mentioned in this pot can apply to the United States, too.
 Always check what the relevant state laws say before you build or purchase an off grid home.

 One of the limitations that the USA law has established is regarding a campsite.
 Even if you own the land, you cannot camp on it for more than 14 to 16 days.
 Sometimes camping is necessary: if you’re building the off grid cabin, you will probably live in a tent nearby until it’s ready.
 But since a long stay in the camp is illegal, you are stuck in a loop.
 Make sure you have a permit for a long-term camping before you even start working on your new house.